Self-similar scaling limits of non-increasing Markov chains: Applications

 Starting with $n$ blocks in a $(\Lambda,r)$-coalescent (or in a $\Lambda$-coalescent), let $X_n(k)$ be the number of blocks after $k$ coalescing events have taken place.
-Due to the above description, the process $(X_n(k),k\geq 0)$ is a Markov chain with transition probabilities given by where $g_n$ is the total transition rate $g_n =\sum_{k=1}^{n-1} g_{n,k}$.
-This chain always gets absorbed at $1$.
+Due to the above description, the process $(X_n(k),k\geq0)$ is a Markov chain with transition probabilities given by